rsandrade/Litecoin-br/Xadrez.md

 *WooCommerce is an open-source, completely customizable eCommerce platform for entrepreneurs worldwide.
 Go beyond the confines of traditional eCommerce solutions, and be limited only by your own imagination.*

-This is the plugin I mentioned above.
+This is the plugin mentioned above.
 WooCommerce is widely used and offer a bunch of good quality addons to improve your store.

 > [BTCpay](https://github.com/btcpayserver/btcpayserver)